FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Detailed Gameplay Guidebook.md

 Size (Height, Weight, HP)

 ### 1c: Picking your Heritage
-Normally, with the TD6 system, your Heritage is the same as selecting your Race in normal TTRPGs which also entitle you to to certain Racial Traits, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.
+Think of a Heritage as a natural ability of all of the chosen species a player/character has chosen to play as; normally with the TD6 system, your Heritage is Racial and given to you with pre-made races, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.

 If you want a different Trait that isn't listed on the Trait listing, feel free to check the [Endosoma TD6 Trait Listing](Endosoma%20TD6%20Trait%20Listing.md#); if you want a custom Heritage Trait, discuss the engagement and function with your DM.